-So if you are an avid hunter, I highly recommend this meat.
-If you allow the meat to rest and the blood to drain off of the meat for the right length of time, it tastes like a very lean and rich beef.
+If you are an avid hunter, I highly recommend this meat.
+If you allow the meat to rest and the blood to drain off of the meat for the right length of time, it tastes like very lean and rich beef.
 I personally love it!

 You might be thinking, “No way!
 I’d always heard pork was bad for you!”
 Some pork still is, but some parts of pork are not.

-So you don’t want to start eating nothing but bacon.
+You don’t want to start eating anything but bacon.
 However, pork tenderloin is very good for you.
-It is white meat and packs a ton of nutrients.
+It is white meat and packs a lot of nutrients.